spice-h2020/VISIR/README.md

 - Hide unselected Edges.
 Hide all edges excepts the ones that are conected to the current selected node.

 - Minimum Similarity.
-Hide all edges that doesnt have a minimum similarity value even if they are selected.
+Delete all edges that doesnt have a minimum similarity value. *Can improve performance if increased*

 - Remove % of edges.
-Directly removes a % of all edges of the network, chosen randomly. *Increasing this number heavily improves the visualization's performance*
+Directly removes a % of all edges of the network, chosen randomly. *Can improve performance if increased*

-- Make edge width variable.
-Change all edges' width to change based on each edge similarity.

 - Activate node borders.
 Add a third visualization dimension to all nodes when possible.
 Depending on one characteristic, all nodes' border colour will change.
 The legend dropdown will be updated with this new characteristic and the new border colours.